mithra62/grid-pagination/README.md

 `prefix`
 The string you want to delineate your pagination from others.
 Defaults to `G` (for Grid)

+> Note that this tag uses the native Pagination tooling for ExpressionEngine, so all those paramters and tags work here too

 #### Example
 ```html
 {exp:grid_pagination:pagination field_id='FIELD_ID' entry_id="ENTRY_ID" limit="2"}